TranshumanistAJ/blogiverse/readme.md

 ### Acknowledgements
 *I would like to express my deepest gratitude to those who supported me throughout the development of Blogiverse*:

 #### Richard Wells, my mentor at Code Institute, whose exceptional guidance, patience, and expertise were pivotal in overcoming technical hurdles.
-His encouragement was a constant source of motivation, pushing
+His encouragement was a constant source of motivation.